United Nations Stabilisation Mission in Haiti: Human rights cases

 In 2010, Gérard Jean-Gilles, a 16-year-old Haitian boy who ran miscellaneous errands for the Nepalese soldiers in Cap-Haitien, was found dead hanging inside of MINUSTAH's Formed Police Unit base.
 UN personnel denied responsibility, claiming that the teen committed suicide.
 The troops released the body for autopsy seventy-two hours after the death; the examination ruled out suicide as a potential cause of death.
 Nepalese UN troops were also accused for other misdeeds.
 Several days before the Jean-Gilles incident, the local press charged a Nepalese soldier of torturing a minor in a public area in Cap-Haitien.
 The soldier was said to have forced "his hands into the youth's mouth in an attempt to separate his lower jaw from his upper jaw, tearing the skin of his mouth."

-People related to Fanmi Lavalas (Haiti's largest leftist party) have repeatedly expressed discontent with MINUSTAH and its management of political public dissent.
+People related to Fanmi Lavalas (Haiti's social-democratic party) have repeatedly expressed discontent with MINUSTAH and its management of political public dissent.
 Protests on 15 November 2010 in Cap-Haitien and other areas of the country resulted in at least two civilian deaths and numerous injuries.
 MINUSTAH stated that the protests seemed politically motivated, "aimed at creating a climate of insecurity on the eve of elections."
 Regarding the deaths, it stated that a UN peacekeeper shot out of self-defence.

-Fanmi Lavalas (the party of former President Aristide) took part in the burial of Catholic priest Gerard Jean-Juste on 18 June 2009.
+Fanmi Lavalas took part in the burial of Catholic priest Gerard Jean-Juste on 18 June 2009.
 It was later reported that the procession was suddenly interrupted by gunfire.
 Fanmi Lavalas witnesses said that MINUSTAH Brazilian soldiers opened fire after attempting to arrest one of the mourners; the UN denied the shooting and reported that the victim had been killed by either a rock thrown by the crowd or a blunt instrument.